astroumd/lmtoy/docs/wishlist.md

        observer (the PI name ?)
        instrument (for FITS)

-  Experience with ADMIT and CASA could expose a few more.
+  Additional experience with ADMIT and CASA could expose a few more things that are useful to have

 * An algorithm to fix the doppler update problem (data < Feb 18, 2020), which causes the RMS values to have double or triple histograms.
 They are now also listed in the output of the